 How exercise affects cancer survivors with chemotherapy-induced peripheral neuropathy

-David Goldstein and colleagues at the Prince of Wales Clinical School are researching the effect of exercise training on neurophysiologic, functional and quality of life deficits in cancer survivors with chemotherapy-induced peripheral neuropathy
+Research by David Goldstein and colleagues at the Prince of Wales Clinical School will help us understand the potential impacts of chemotherapy-related side-effects on long-term quality of life in cancer survivors

 Topic: Cancer-related outcomes